-These Vietnamese Fish Sauce Wings are made with whole chicken wings, baking powder, garlic powder, fish sauce, sugar, limes, mint and cilantro.
+These Vietnamese Chicken Wings are made with whole chicken wings, baking powder, garlic powder, fish sauce, sugar, limes, mint and cilantro.

 I went to fish cheeks recently in New York City and I was fascinated by their chicken wings.
-They had a fish sauce taste, with a hint of sweet to it.
-They sell their own seasoning but I thought I would try to make them myself.
+They had a fish sauce taste, with a hint of a sweet flavor.

 - Chicken wings